Zeniscribbles/Zeniscribbles.github.io/essays/Reflection-on-AI-in-Class.md

 ---
 layout: essay
 type: essay
-title: "A Reflection on AI use"
+title: "A Reflection on AI"
 # All dates must be YYYY-MM-DD format!
 date: 2024-12-16
 published: true